yamatt/blog/content/showcase/tv-show-chart.md

 link: https://yamatt.github.io/tv-show-chart/
 license: AGPLv3
 keywords: []
-draft: true
+draft: false
 tags: []
 math: false
 toc: false
 ---

 There used to be a website that did this for you.
 It seemed to go away.
-So I decided to write some really simple hacks to make my own.
+So I decided to write some quick and dirty hacks to make my own.
 It is really bare minimum to get it working.

 It started off being nothing good or professional about the code behind the repo.
 I am not a front-end person at all, other than I like doing a bit of JavaScript from time to time.

-I personally prefer the IMDb popularity scores, but their API is basically non-existent.
+I personally prefer the IMDb popularity scores, but their API is functionally non-existent.
 So I wrote some Python to pull all the code together.

 Originally my plan was to store the episode data objects in maybe S3 or B2 and process the data in AWS Lambdas.